peerdavid/ComputerVision/README.md

  - Canny edge detector
  - Harries corner detector

-## Feature detector / descriptor
+## Feature matching (search image in other images)
  - ORB feature detector
  - ORB feature descriptor
- - Bruteforce hamming feature matching
+ - Hamming distance to match features

 ## Motion
 Contains motion analysis using x/t transformation and one of the following filter: